Selling on Etsy involves learning about its fees and how to create listings that stand out.

 Check Your Seller Eligibility

-Once you have registered your account, you will want to be sure that you are eligible to sell your goods.
+Check if you are eligible to open an Etsy shop first before creating a seller account.
 While there are few restrictions for Etsy sellers, there are some items that you should check before continuing with your account setup.

-- Etsy Payments: Make sure you are located in a country where Etsy Payments is available (which includes all of North America, most of Europe, and most of Asia).
+- Etsy Payments: Ensure you are located in a country where Etsy Payments is available (which includes all of North America, most of Europe, and most of Asia).

 - Etsy’s seller policy: This outlines what you can and can’t sell on Etsy, payment policies, and how your information is used.